-For decades, employers have considered lunch break as a wastage of time and productivity and that is why many ascertain a duration or time limit for it.
+For decades, employers have considered lunch break as a waste of time and productivity and that is why many ascertain a duration or time limit for it.
 However, with the growing trend for employee welfare programs, many organizations are on the verge of renewing the conventional approaches.

 In this article published at Business2Community, McLean Mills explains that a delightful lunch break gets the employees reenergized, improves their focus and acts as a power booster for the remaining day.